-Other times I would make it to the bottom of the stairs, again only to find myself back upstairs.
+Other times I made it to the bottom of the stairs, again only to find myself back upstairs.
 This happened occasionally.
-I would wonder if I can truly cope with this grief.
+I wondered if I could truly cope with this grief and the consistent ache in my heart.

 We had our regular chit chats, mostly about food, sleep, and how I was doing.
 I am sure I didn’t stay up to 10 minutes, but it felt like forever.
 Grief made me emotionally absent.
 Being around people felt like being in detention and I couldn’t wait to escape.